The Compliance Check Most Small Businesses Skip Until It's Too Late

-I spent years listening to legal cases that should never have gone to trial.
-Business owners sitting in courtrooms, facing penalties that threatened to close their doors — over problems that could have been prevented with a few thousand dollars and some serious attention.
+I spent years watching legal cases that should never have gone to trial.
+Business owners sitting in courtrooms, facing penalties that threatened to close their doors, over problems that could have been prevented with a few thousand dollars and some serious attention.

 The pattern was always the same: a lack of knowledge, or worse, a conscious decision not to invest in compliance.
 They knew something was probably wrong, but they hoped it wouldn't matter.
 It always mattered.